DarkAssassin23/Elite_Encryption_Algorithm/src/Java/README.md

 Use the included makefile in order to build the .jar file to run the application.

-To build the applications .jar file, navigate to the folder of the make file and run the following command:
+To build the applications .jar file, navigate to the folder of the makefile and run the following command:
 ```
 make jar